tago-io/tagotip/TagoTiPs.md

 - The Encryption Key MUST be provisioned securely (e.g., during manufacturing or via a secure provisioning channel)
 - The Encryption Key MUST NOT be transmitted over the wire
-- The Authorization Hash is a truncated SHA-256 of the Authorization Token.
+- The Authorization Hash is a truncated SHA-256 of the Authorization Token (without the `at` prefix).
 Because SHA-256 is preimage-resistant, the hash does not leak any bits of the original token.
 The Device Hash (first 4 bytes of SHA-256 of serial) is similarly protected.
 Neither hash compromises the Encryption Key
 - All supported cipher suites provide **authenticated encryption** (AEAD) — confidentiality and integrity in a single primitive.
 The authentication tag protects both the plaintext and the envelope header (via AAD).
 Tag length is 8 bytes for CCM suites and 16 bytes for GCM/ChaCha20-Poly1305 suites
 - The AAD mechanism protects envelope header integrity.
 An attacker cannot modify the Flags, Counter, Authorization Hash, or Device Hash fields without causing authentication failure
 - **Cipher suite downgrade protection:** The cipher suite is encoded in the Flags byte, which is integrity-protected via AAD.
 An attacker cannot downgrade the cipher suite without causing authentication failure